Frequently Asked Questions

 What should I expect for the interviews?

-All interviews will be conducted during the week of March 1, 2021.
-You will be advised by e-mail or telephone of the date and time of your interview about three weeks before it is scheduled to take place.
+All interviews will be conducted during the week of February 21, 2022.
+You will be advised by e-mail or telephone of the date and time of your interview about two weeks before it is scheduled to take place.

-The judges of the Court conduct all interviews by Skype, either individually or in groups, or via a committee.
-You will need to provide your Skype ID and a telephone number.
+The judges of the Court conduct all interviews by MS Teams, either individually or in groups, or via a committee.
 Each interview will take approximately 20 minutes.

-You will need access to and knowledge of Skype software and access to a dedicated, high-speed line to the Internet.
-We cannot support a Skype call made with a mobile phone or through Wi-Fi Internet.
+You will need access to and knowledge of MS Teams and access to a dedicated, high-speed line to the Internet.
+We cannot support a call made with a mobile phone or through Wi-Fi Internet.

 When does the Supreme Court make its offers?

 Selection is usually made at the end of the interview week or very soon thereafter.
 Typically, other Canadian appellate-level courts make their own offers shortly thereafter.
 A formal letter of offer will only be sent to you after you have received your security clearance.

 While clerkships usually last one year, successful applicants may be appointed for a period of one year or two years.

 Applicants may indicate in their application whether they are willing to consider a term of two years.